anuradhedilshan/imobiliare/README.md

     git pull
     ```

 Feel free to copy and paste these commands for easy execution!
-If you have any questions, feel free to ask. 🚀👨‍💻
+If you have any questions, feel free to ask.s 🚀👨‍💻